ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-SNC/guide.en-gb.md

 You can benefit from an advanced security pack by enabling HDS options on your infrastructure.

-The pack includes several features such as:[token validator](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/interface-secure), access via 2FA, session timeout, fail2ban, hids, force TLS v1.2 protocol, ..
+The pack includes several features such as: [token validator](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/interface-secure), access via 2FA, session timeout, fail2ban, hids, force TLS v1.2 protocol, ..

 ## 10 - Reversibility